Switching to Tech at 35+: A Mid-Career Coding Bootcamp Roadmap for UK Professionals

 StepWhat to doTime-frame

-1. Audit Transferable SkillsList tasks from your current job that map to tech (e.g., Excel macros → scripting logic; client meetings → stakeholder comms).1 week
+1. Audit Transferable SkillsList tasks from your current job that map to tech (for example, Excel macros → scripting logic; client meetings → stakeholder communication).1 week

-2. Choose a Learning ModelSelf-paced, college part-time, or a live-online bootcamp.
-Code Labs Academy (CLA) offers both full-time (12 wk) and part-time (24 wk) Software Engineering tracks—privately funded with monthly instalments.1–6 months
+2. Choose a Learning ModelPick between self-paced study, a part-time degree, or a live-online bootcamp.
+Code Labs Academy (CLA) offers full-time (12-week) and part-time (24-week) Software Engineering bootcamps with private funding and monthly instalments.1–6 months

-3. Fund Your StudiesMix savings, employer CPD budgets and upcoming Lifelong Loan Entitlement vouchers (launching 2026).-
+3. Fund Your StudiesMix savings, employer CPD budgets and the upcoming Lifelong Loan Entitlement (LLE) student finance, due to roll out from the 2026–27 academic year.

-4. Build a Public PortfolioShip 3–5 projects on GitHub showcasing HTML/CSS/JS, a React app & a REST API.
-Document “business-case” read-mes to highlight your previous-career insight.parallel to step 2
+4. Build a Public PortfolioShip 3–5 projects on GitHub showcasing HTML/CSS/JS, a React app and a simple REST API.
+Write business-focused READMEs that show how your previous career insight shapes your decisions.Parallel to step 2

-5. Network & Target Age-Friendly EmployersAttend meet-ups, contribute to open-source issues, and filter job ads for “career-switch”, “return-to-work” or “apprenticeship”.
-Leverage CLA’s dedicated career-coaching sessions.4–8 weeks
+5. Network & Target Age-Friendly EmployersAttend meet-ups, contribute to beginner-friendly open-source issues and filter job ads for 'career switch', 'returner' or 'apprenticeship' language.
+Make use of CLA's dedicated career-coaching sessions.4–8 weeks

-2. Portfolio polish + applications – 2–3 months
+2. Portfolio polish and targeted applications – 2–3 months.

 Key Takeaways